-3.1 TOU Prices
+3.1 TOU Prices as Calculated under the OEB Act

-For those consumers with eligible TOU (or "smart") meters, prices are calculated for three separate price periods: On-peak (RPEMon), Mid-peak (RPEMon), and Off-peak (RPEMoff).
+For those consumers with eligible time-of-use (or "smart") meters, prices are calculated for three separate price periods: On-peak (RPEMON), Mid-peak (RPEMMID), and Off-peak (RPEMOFF).
 The times when each of these periods applies is set out in the RPP Manual and also noted below.
 The load-weighted average price must be equal to the RPA.